Ozark-Connect/unifi-perf-tweaks/README.md

 # unifi-perf-tweaks

-Performance tuning scripts for UniFi Cloud Gateways (UCG).
+Performance tuning scripts for UniFi Cloud Gateways (UCG) and UniFi Gateways (UXG).
 These address real, measured performance issues - eMMC write pressure causing packet loss, JVM garbage collection stalls, and overly conservative thermal management.
+Also includes a module for SFP 2.5G SGMII+ support on the UCG-Fiber and UXG-Fiber models which only have native 1/10 gig support.

 ---